toku-sa-n/vimrc/README.md

 # vimrc
-My vimrc and ints components
+My vimrc and its components